simonricoo/status-react/src/quo/README.md

-# Fiddle Status Components
+# Status Quo Components
-All components in Fiddle should be independent of the app state.
+All components in **Quo** should be independent of the app state.
 They should be pure, and easy to reason about.
 This is required to make the library independent and easily pulled off as a separate repository when needed.
-Do avoid high coupling and direct use of internal styling, the components should be exported via namespace `fiddle.core` and used by status app only from here.
+Do avoid high coupling and direct use of internal styling, the components should be exported via namespace `quo.core` and used by status app only from here.
 This will allow a more flexible way to update components without possible breakages into the app style.

-Fiddle components should and not have any dependency on the status app, this will avoid circular dependency and also benefit the independence of the components.
+**Quo** components should and not have any dependency on the status app, this will avoid circular dependency and also benefit the independence of the components.

 All components are stored inside `components` namespaces.
 They are stateless and do